CSheets3/PongAIV1/README.md

 *THE PONG GAME ITSELF WAS NOT PROGRAMMED BY ME*

-I only added the machine / module parts to it.
+I only customized the machine / module parts to it.
 This is just pong game with an AI.
 I open it up with Chrome and it works fine.
 The point to this was to see if an AI could learn to be a better pong player after a few games.
 Turns out, it's super bad.
 Right now it gathers all the data after 1 game and tries to learn / implement it.
 Obviously you're going to need more data (games) in order for the AI to kind of learn the game.